First night in a RV!

 cell phone signal and the lodge can only get ADSL - 1.5 Mbit or

 lower.
-That said, there are birds everywhere and not a lot of
+That said, there are birds everywhere and not a lot

-The owners have horses for their own riding (they don't offer riding
+The owners have horses for their own riding (they don't offer

-feed the horses.
+kids could feed the horses.
 The kids were thrilled!

 On the road again!
 We drove roughly 20 minutes to Farwell